nfsrules/SelfDriving/README.md

 ![alt text](https://github.com/nfsrules/SelfDriving/blob/master/images/model_inet_2.png)

 ## Visualization
 Some nice functions to annotate input images and render .AVI videos with the autopilot predictions are provided.
-This functions were used to generate the gif showed above.
+These functions were used to generate the gif showed above.

 1. <strong>Annotate input images with vehicle's CAN readings.</strong>
 2. <strong>Generate video with the autopilot predictions and target angles.</strong>